jaycode/valuation_course/README.md

 ```
 IF Expected lease commitments beyond the foreseeable years > 0:
-    IF Number of years embedded in the lease estimation > 0:
+    IF Number of years embedded in lease estimation > 0:
-        Expected lease commitments beyond the foreseeable years / Number of years embedded in the lease estimation
+        Expected lease commitments beyond the foreseeable years / Number of years embedded in lease estimation
     ELSE:
         Expected lease commitments beyond the foreseeable years
 ELSE: